 If you want to apply your icons, it’s a cumbersome and lengthy process since you have to download the icons you wish to, create a shortcut for every app one by one with the Shortcuts app, and then apply them individually.

-3D/ Haptic Touch is still pretty lacklustre, and they can add an option to update apps via 3D Touch or other subtle tweaks to make it worthwhile.
+3D/ Haptic Touch is still pretty lackluster, and they can add an option to update apps via 3D Touch or other subtle tweaks to make it worthwhile.
 More widget sizes and icon sizes will improve the aesthetics of the UI, too, though it probably won’t happen.

 iOS 16 has a lock screen switcher.
 Long pressing will reveal the rest of your lock screens, and you can switch between them.
-If they add more customisation, iOS 17 needs a similar feature for the home screen.
+If they add more customization, iOS 17 needs a similar feature for the home screen.

 3: Improved Multitasking